 "I'm no longer insecure about getting undressed in front of my husband"

-"I was nervous about giving myself an injection, but it was painless.
-I am down 3 sizes."
+"I was initially nervous about injections, but it was painless.
+I am already down 3 dress sizes!"

 "This medication is a game changer.
-I am now the healthiest I have ever been!"
+I am now the healthiest I've ever been!"